Back to Creator Lab

 Can Men Actually Make Money on OnlyFans?

 Short answer — yes.
 And sometimes more than women.
 I'll give it to you straight: 29% of OnlyFans creators are men.
 But men make up 30% of the top 1% of earners.
 That's not a typo — male creators are slightly overrepresented at the very top.
 The catch?
 Your audience won't be who you think.
 We managed a fitness creator at B9 — great physique, solid content.
 His subscribers were 95%+ men.
 That's not unusual.
 That's the norm for every male creator on the platform.
 Every male creator I've talked to hits the same wall.
 They assume women will subscribe.
 They design content for a female audience.
 Then reality smacks them.
 The creators who accept this and adjust?
 They end up in that top 1%.
 The ones who can't accept it quit within two months.
 For the general picture, see our full earnings breakdown.
 But stick around — the male-specific numbers tell a very different story.
+Still deciding if it's worth trying?
+Our guide on whether men can realistically earn covers niche selection, audience reality, and your first 30 days.

 If you're only comfortable with women subscribing to your page, OnlyFans probably isn't for you.
 The creators who earn real money are the ones who accepted their actual audience early.